zeckdude/game-of-thrones-clubhouse/README.md

-Built to show the skills of a man, this project is built in React.
+Created to show the skills of a man, this project is built in React.